massigarg/MaPy/README.md

 # Mapy

-Mapy is a script that create a map using Folium with all the pictures in the folder it has executed in.
+Mapy is a script that create a map using Folium with all the pictures in the folder it is executed in.